ConfuciusZA/AutoBedrockBackup/README.md

 Single script designed to run on demand (eg. manually or through task scheduler)

-The script is written in vbs and with variables declared in it
+The script is written in vbs

 The vbs file should be copied to the same directory as your server.
 By default, it will look for the 'bedrock_server.exe' as the server executable.
 If you have renamed yours, update the script accordingly.